Why I care about researching the topic of aphasia rehabilitation?

 In Progress

-Kidwai, J., Dantuluri, S., Duncan, S., Buchwald, A. (Manuscript preparation) Investigating tDCS treatment induced functional connectivity changes in acquired apraxia of speech.
+Kidwai, J., Duncan, S., Buchwald, A. (under preparation) Investigating treatment induced functional connectivity changes in acquired apraxia of speech.

 2024